qu1x/huawei-wmi/README.md

 Also reinstates keyboard backlight timeout and power mode unlock if supported.

-As the Huawei WMI controller can forget above settings after power cycling or hibernation, this repository provides udev rules and systemd units to reinstate them.
+As the Huawei WMI controller can forget above settings after power cycling or hibernation, this repository provides a udev rule and systemd units to reinstate them.
 Still a surprising but expected behavior is that after re-plugging the power supply or a short power outage while the MateBook is powered off, there is nothing running which can reinstate the charge-thresholds and it will charge to 100 %.
 Therefore, it is recommended to unplug the power supply after powering it off.
 Further